CSLT-THU/CSLT_NMT/README.md

 ## Introduction

-ViVi_NMT(v1.0) is a neural machine translation toolkit developed by [Center of Speech and Language Technology](http://cslt.riit.tsinghua.edu.cn/).
+ViVi_NMT(v1.0) is a neural machine translation toolkit developed by [Center for Speech and Language Technologies](http://cslt.riit.tsinghua.edu.cn/).

-On top of [Tensorflow]( https://www.tensorflow.org/), this toolkit mainly reproduced the RNNsearch model proposed by Bahdanau et al.[1]
+On top of Tensorflow, this toolkit mainly reproduced the RNNsearch model proposed by Bahdanau et al.[1]

-Note that, this code is modified on the original seq2seq model code from [Tensorflow0.10](https://github.com/tensorflow/tensorflow/tree/r0.10), and the 'multi_bleu.perl' script is downloaded from [Moses](https://github.com/moses-smt/mosesdecoder/tree/master/scripts/generic).
+Note that, this code is modified on the ViVi_NMT(v0.1) code（upgrade code to make it support tensorflow 1.0 and later version）, and the 'multi_bleu.perl' script is downloaded from Moses.

 ## User Manual